Michael Bertrand, Tennessee State University – Why Southern Music Matters

 Why Southern Music Matters

-Southern history and southern music are not mutually exclusive.
+Southern history and southern music.
+The two are not mutually exclusive.
 To understand one requires comprehending the other.

-This truism is not always evident in general histories of the American South.
-Prevailing accounts of the region usually discuss popular music apart from the main narrative.
+Unfortunately, this truism is not always evident in general histories of the American South.
+Prevailing accounts usually place popular music outside the main narrative and do not interrogate its larger societal impact.

 Read More: